 It’s not surprising to hear there’s been a spike in alcohol sales recently with Australians turning to alcohol to cope with anxiety and stress associated with COVID-19.

 Those with thyroid problems take heed!
-Studies show chronic alcohol intake harms the thyroid and decreases thyroid hormones due to alterations in the hypothalamic–pituitary–thyroid axis, the feedback system that regulates proper thyroid homeostasis.
+Alcohol can have a toxic effect on the thyroid cells and chronic intake suppresses thyroid hormone activity due to alterations in the hypothalamic–pituitary–thyroid axis, the feedback system that regulates proper thyroid homeostasis.

 4. Take Top Quality Thyroid Supplements Daily